Connie and Maury’s key to a 40-year marriage? Don’t take it seriously.

 “I’ve been off the radar for so long,” Chung said.
 “I actually don’t know what people out there might be thinking or what it is they remember.
 Or do they even know my name?”

-For the better part of the last decade, Chung has been working on her memoir, “Connie,” available on Tuesday.
+For the better part of the last decade, Chung has been working on her memoir, “Connie,” which was released Tuesday.
 The book takes readers through the sweeping arc of Chung’s life, from the birth of her parents in China at the turn of the 20th century all the way through the 2023 revelation of the “Connie Generation,” referring to phenomenon of Asian American women named after the trailblazing anchor.

 Chung is frank and funny throughout – coloring in a journalistic legacy that was complicated by celebrity, misogyny and sexism.